Open-Source vs. Proprietary LLMs: A Battle of Accessibility, Customization, and Community

 The Accessibility Question: Freedom vs. Convenience

-My first encounter with open-source LLMs came through Meta's LLaMA release.
-The excitement was palpable—finally, we could peek under the hood, understand how these models work, and modify them for our specific needs.
+My first encounter with open-source LLMs came through Meta's LLaMA 2 release in July 2023.
+I was excited to finally peek under the hood, understand how these models work, and modify them for my specific needs.

 The Open-Source Reality: